Welcome To the Fenton Preterm Growth Chart webpage

 The differences between the calculators are due to different approaches to the data, i.e. different summaries of the data in the background.
 The calculator chosen should be based on the form of the anthropometric data you have (is the data completed weeks or actual age?).
 The use of completed weeks is historic, when the data was only collected with weekly precision.
 When whole weeks are entered into the two calculators, the calculators give different values (e.g. 32 weeks 0 days) - this is not an error.

 Completed weeks is how most research data is collected, that is when only the whole weeks gestational age data is available (24 0/7 to 24 6/7 is summarized as 24 weeks).
-The completed weeks calculator uses data that has summarize all the size of all the babies that were born that week.
+The completed weeks calculator uses data that has summarized all the size of all the babies that were born that week.

 The Actual age calculator data has been adjusted to allow for daily charting in electronic growth charts, and the database has an individual data values for each day.
 The data was adjusted as documented in our 2013 paper to produce the actual age version, and the daily values were obtained from the splined data curves.
-The actual age calculator should only be used if you have weeks and days of gestational age, and if you are confidence that you need this precision.
+The actual age calculator should only be used if you have weeks and days of gestational age, and if you are confident that you need this precision.

 Clinical actual age percentile and z-score calculator